Heat Stress Awareness Is Critical With Increased PPE

 Hot Months and Increased Use of PPE Require Heightened Awareness of Signs of Heat Stress

 In 2020, our Summer jobsites looked a little different than previous years.
-Working in the heat during the pandemic required us to redefine our safety measures as temperatures started climbing.
-We’re still dealing with some of these issues in 2021.
+Working in the heat during a pandemic required us to redefine our safety measures as temperatures started climbing.
+We’re still dealing with some of these issues in 2022.
 Workers putting in a full shift wearing a mask or face covering are going to get hot and sweat more than usual.
 We need to make sure all workers are staying properly hydrated throughout their shifts.

 How To Know If You’re Getting Dehydrated